 So why do paranormal researchers want these tools and what do they think they will see if they get one?
 The most obvious reason is that they think that ghosts will show up in thermal imagers when they are not visible in normal light.
 So cold figures are most likely what they would be seeking.
 Some researchers hypothesize that ghosts or spirits can manipulate energy to manifest and that these anomalies will show up in thermal imagers; this is a very popular belief in the paranormal community.

 Thermal imaging works by detecting and measuring the infrared radiation emitted by an object, person or animal.
 Anything above zero degrees Kelvin, also known as absolute zero, emits some measureable amount of infrared energy.
-To get a reading of temperature using thermal imaging, the camera runs a series of algorithms based upon the infrared radiation emitted by an object and its emissivity.
+According to IR Camera Experts, to get a reading of temperature using thermal imaging, the camera runs a series of algorithms based upon the infrared radiation emitted by an object and its emissivity.
 No object radiates all of its temperature as infrared radiation; thermal imaging cameras use emissivity, the percentage of the thermal radiation emitted to the true temperature of the object to provide a more accurate read of the object’s temperature.
 Using these algorithms, the thermal cameras can create an image of the environment without the need for visible light with accurate temperature readings.

 So based on current hypotheses, is it possible to see a cold mass moving through the environment?
 Not really, A cold area can be a real area of lower temperature or one that feels colder.
 Even if a cold spot really is physically colder, a thermal camera couldn’t see it.
 Like IR laser thermometers, it picks up temperatures from object surfaces not the air.
 So a cold pocket of air will not show up in a thermal imager.
 On the other hand, an imager might reveal a cold surface that is a direct result of being exposed to cold air, like a window sill.